 While roof rats are not native to Arizona, they indeed have found their way to their new homes.
 Roof rats are all over Arizona.
 It may be more common to see then where fruits trees are prevalent.
 While they are more known towards coastal regions of the US, Arizona does have them throughout the state.

-Roof rats will be more active during the colder months in Arizona.
+Roof rats will be more active during the colder months in Yuma.
 They are typically more active during the evening than in the daytime.

 Facts about roof rats: